RidddleWrong/LaravelBlog/README.md

     composer update
     ```

+## Creating .env file

-2. Use the `.env.example` file to create a `.env` file.
-Specify the database name you intend to use.
+2. Use the `.env.example` file to create an`.env` file.
+Specify the database name you intend to work with.
 Then run:
     ```bash
     php artisan key:generate # Generates APP_KEY in .env
     ```

 ## Database Initialization

-3. Choose one of the following options:

-    - **Option 1: Import SQL File**
-        - Import `LaravelBlog.sql` (found in the root directory) into your database.
-Name your database accordingly and note the name in the `.env` file.

-    - **Option 2: Use Factory Functionality**
-        - Run the following command to create tables and seed the database:
+3. Run the following command:
     ```bash
-            php artisan migrate --seed
+    php artisan migrate --seed # The random images are generated using the `PostFactory`
     ```
-        - This option generates random images using the `PostFactory`, eliminating the need to set them manually.
+   - When all default images are deleted from the `public/storage/images` folder, use the `public/storage/images_copy` folder and update the images.

 ## Storage Link